 Recovering from addiction to a harmful drug or alcoholic beverage begins with the detoxification stage.
 Detoxification is the process of cleansing the impurities from the body.
 The gentlest way to detoxify from any drug is to use a holistic or natural approach to it.
 A person who plans to detox naturally will need some supplies to maintain hydration and nourishment.
 He or she will go through a period of withdrawal.
 Withdrawal symptoms are the body’s awkward reaction to no longer ingesting something to which it is accustomed.
 Withdrawal symptoms can begin approximately 48 hours after the last ingestion of the drug, and they may last for one to two weeks.
-The severity and the length of detox depends on the length of the drug addiction and the type of drugs the person used.
+The severity and the length of detox depend on the length of the drug addiction and the type of drugs the person used.

 Common Withdrawal Symptoms

 Withdrawal symptoms can be physical, emotional or psychological.
-Some of the most common physical withdrawal symptoms are muscle cramps, sweats, chills, migraines, nausea, vomiting, fatigue and diarrhea.
+Some of the most common physical withdrawal symptoms are muscle cramps, sweats, chills, migraines, nausea, vomiting, fatigue, and diarrhea.
 Emotional withdrawal symptoms may consist of depression and anxiety about the rapid changes that are occurring.
-Psychological symptoms such as hallucinations, delusions and psychosis may occur during withdrawal from potent drugs or alcohol.
+Psychological symptoms such as hallucinations, delusions, and psychosis may occur during withdrawal from potent drugs or alcohol.

 Withdrawal symptoms will usually peak on the second or third day and reduce over time.
-A person who wishes to use a holistic approach can use herbs, vitamins and minerals that will strengthen the body’s immune system and metabolism.
+A person who wishes to use a holistic approach can use herbs, vitamins, and minerals that will strengthen the body’s immune system and metabolism.
 A boost in either one of these functions will help to accelerate the detoxification process.

 How to Detox Naturally

 Natural detox begins with finding a quiet place to go through the process.
 Having a peaceful and serene area is important because it sets the mind at rest and opens it up for meditation and balancing.
-A person can use his or her own home or a private facility with staff members who can help lift some of the burden.
+A person can use his or her own home or a private facility with staff members who can help lift some of the burdens.

 Next, the individual will want to purchase an array of helpful products for the detoxification period.
 Water is the most important element of detox.
 Not only does it increase the speed at which a person detoxes, but also it can keep that person hydrated in case he or she has an adverse reaction such as nausea and diarrhea.
 Gatorade and Pedialyte are two substances that a person can use with or instead of water.
 Both liquids boost the levels of electrolytes in a person’s body and prevent dehydration.